By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 What a “Nervous System Reset” Really Means

-Your nervous system does not reset like a device.
+Your nervous system does not reset instantly.

 Regulation is built through:

-Sensory input
+sensory input

-Repeated micro-signals of safety
+repeated signals of safety

 Practical Nervous System Regulation Techniques for Busy Professionals